New Radnor

 There are great places to visit near New Radnor including some great waterfalls, mountains, caves and ancient sites.

-The area around New Radnor boasts some of the best waterfalls including Sgwd Yr Eira, Dan Yr Ogof Waterfalls, Sgwd Isaf Clun Gwyn, and Sgwd Y Pannwr.
+Waterfalls to visit near New Radnor include Sgwd Yr Eira, Dan Yr Ogof Waterfalls, Sgwd Isaf Clun Gwyn, and Sgwd Y Pannwr.

 New Radnor History